 They’re not looking for the super hot, sexy person because the data shows, it’s harder to make sales when you use models that look too good.

 Don’t stress about making them long.
 You don’t take action when you make it hard for yourself.

-Instagram story video posts are only allowed up to 15 seconds anyway.
+Instagram story video posts are only allowed up to 15 seconds anyway, while reels go for up to 90 seconds.
 It doesn’t have to be a whole process where you plan out an entire speech.

 Make it easy for yourself.